 Dr Karen Porter runs our programme here at the University of Leeds.
 You will be well supported from day one of your programme.
 Regular feedback will be provided about your progress, which will be provided at monthly meetings with supervisors and the programme lead.

-In year 2 you'll focus exclusively on your PhD project with ongoing training as required.
+In year 2 and 3 you will focus exclusively on your main PhD project with ongoing training and support as required.

 Year 4 will be a progression of years 2 and 3, during which you will commence the writing up of your thesis, ready for submission.